 A long time coming

-The Pendry West Hollywood Hotel is currently open, with the Residences portion of the building scheduled to open soon.
-The project’s inception, however, can be traced back over a decade when famed architect Steven Kanner created initial designs for the site.
+The Pendry West Hollywood Hotel and Residences' inception can be traced back over a decade when famed architect Steven Kanner created initial designs for the site.
 Following his death in 2010, Ehrlich Yanai Rhee Chaney Architects picked up the project and began working with the city on entitlements.
 In 2015, Cuningham joined the project for a peer review, eventually taking up the mantel of executive architect and executive interior designer.
 With many of the project’s big pieces already in place, Cuningham led the project’s development and execution, coordinating the extensive design and technical consultant team.

 Located on the corner of Sunset and Olive, the project consists of a forward-thinking luxury hotel with 149 beautiful guest rooms, two dining venues, lounges, a private social club, bowling lanes, a screening room, and a rooftop pool sanctuary with spectacular views of Los Angeles.
 Also featured is an intimate live music venue that recalls the building’s former site, the House of Blues.

 The project also brings housing to the Strip.
 The highly-amenitized Pendry Residences include 40 luxury residences with semi-private elevators, valet parking, concierge services, generous private terraces, city views, and distinctive common area features.
 Additionally, the project includes five affordable dwelling units and a small retail footprint.
 The project is registered with the certification goal of LEED Silver®.